-The Government Accounting Standards Board issued GASB Statement No. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27.
-The primary objective of this Statement is to improve financial reporting by state and local government for pensions.
-It also improves information provided by state and local governmental employees about financial support for pensions that is provided by other entities.
-This Statement results from a comprehensive review of the effectiveness of existing standards of accounting and financial reporting for pensions with regard to providing decision-useful information, supporting assessments of accountability and inter-period equity, and creating transparency.
-This Statement is effective for financial statements for fiscal years beginning after June 15, 2014.
-The Authority is currently reviewing what effect, if any, this Statement might have on future financial statements.
+Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
+The primary objective of this Statement is to improve accounting and financial reporting by state and local governments for postemployment benefits other than pensions (other postemployment benefits or OPEB).
+It also improves information provided by state and local governmental employers about financial support for.
+OPEB that is provided by other entities.
+The Statement is effective for periods ginning after June 15, 2017.
+Management has not yet determined the impact of this Statement on the financial statements.